GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 Do the followings steps in each of your managed cluster.

-### 1. Get the service registry IP Address of the managed cluster
+### 1. Get the Service Registry IP Address of the managed cluster

 Run the below command.
 And you will get the service registry IP printed.

 ```
 kubectl get -n multicluster-endpoint service mcm-svc-registry-dns -o jsonpath='{.spec.clusterIP}'
 ```

+Lets assume that output is `111.222.333.444`.

 ### 2. Update dns.operator/default